 You also won’t have to compromise your rig’s fuel economy by towing a small trailer to fit the rest of your belongings.

-That being said, there are several different models and designs for these receiver hitch cargo carriers on the market these days and tot all are created equal, though.
+That being said, there are several different models and designs for these receiver hitch cargo carriers on the market these days.

-Luckily, in this review guide we’ve canvassed the market to find seven of the best hitch-mounted carrier options for you to choose from.
+Luckily, we’ve canvassed the world wide web to find seven of the best hitch-mounted carrier options for you to choose from.
 And we’ve also included our favorite hitch carrier cargo bag for rainproof storage.

-so let’s dive in to learn which type of cargo hitch carrier model that best suits your travel storage needs!
+That way, you’ll be able to identify the model that best suits your travel storage needs!

 While the functionality of a hitch mount cargo carrier isn’t overly complex, there are certain specifications that will tell you if a given design is right for you.